Charlotte Police Scanner: Banking Capital's Unpredictable Encryption

 NASCAR Events

-Charlotte Motor Speedway hosts the Coca-Cola 600, NASCAR's longest race.
-The NASCAR Hall of Fame generates $61 million annually.
+Charlotte Motor Speedway hosts the Coca-Cola 600, NASCAR's longest race, and the city is home to the NASCAR Hall of Fame.
 Major events require real-time public safety coordination.

 Carolina Panthers